RoWhoIs/RoWhoIs/README.md

 In the log outputs, each user-invoked call will have a shard ID.
 This is the shard that the user's guild is located on.
 An example output of this is `[SH1]`, meaning that that request was performed on shard 1.

 This level of fine-grain logging allows for further performance optimizations in the future.

+## SKUs

+Because RoWhoIs has paid commands, testing to ensure these paid features work is critical.
+When RoWhoIs is not in `productionMode`, it will override any entitlement checks.

+To simplify things, as RoWhoIs will only ever have one paid tier, the SKU system is very simple.
+RoWhoIs checks the entitlements of the interaction, and if they are greater than 0 (meaning they have purchased an SKU), it will grant them access to the paid features.

+Paid features include lowered cooldown rates, more filetype downloads, and access to additional commands.